The Rift Between Jay Z, Beyonce’s Husband And Drake Explained

 A photo posted by champagnepapi (@champagnepapi) on

-In 2014, Drake rekindled their rivalry when he took a shot at Jay Z’s habit of rapping about art, calling it corny.
+In 2014, Drake rekindled their rivalry when he took a shot at Jay Z’s habit of rapping about art, calling it “corny.”
 This was while visiting the James Turrell Retrospective at LACMA.
 He expressed his appreciation for James Turrell’s work, but took a jab at Jay Z’s art-inspired rap, stating, “It’s like Hov (Jay Z) can’t drop bars these days without at least four art references.
 I would love to collect at some point, but I think the whole rap/art world thing is getting kind of corny.”

 This was while speaking to Rolling Stone.
-Jay Z soon responded with some fiery lyrics directed at Drake on the song “We Made It” featuring Jay Electronica.
+Jay Z soon responded with some fiery lyrics directed at Drake on the song “We Made It,” featuring Jay Electronica.
 The following were the lines.

 “Sorry Mr. Drizzy for so much art talk/Silly me rapping ’bout s**t that I really bought/While these rappers rap bout guns they ain’t shot and a bunch of silly s**t that they ain’t got.”

 Just last year, Beyonce’s husband, Jay Z, was said to be in bad terms with Drake.
-This was after Drake released “Pop Style”, which only featured one line from Jay Z. While attempting to clarify things, Drake explained that it was in fact Kanye West who pulled Jay Z into the song and that his decision to cut Jay Z’s verse was a creative one and not personal.
+This was after Drake released “Pop Style,” which only featured one line from Jay Z. While attempting to clarify things, Drake explained that it was in fact Kanye West who pulled Jay Z into the song and that his decision to cut Jay Z’s verse was a creative one and not personal.
 The following was Drake’s statement in regard to this.

 “I’ve expressed my admiration for Jay countless times.
 Sometimes we just fall on opposite sides of the spectrum in the rap world.”